 Before Hiking . . .

-Bug repellent and sunscreen are recommended in the summer.
+Sunscreen and insect repellent, especially for ticks and mosquitoes, are recommended.
 Also, be sure to bring plenty of water, for the unshaded prairie gets very hot and there are no facilities on the preserve to purchase water.
 Long pants and sturdy shoes are recommended.

 Park in designated lots if present, or pull completely off the roads.
 Please do not block the gates.
 Enter the trails through the designated fence openings.
 No climbing over any fences.